akama/NightShade/README.md

     python manage.py tenant_command createsuperuser

 Then you will have to enter the schema you wish to use, which is the shortname/schema_name from above.
 After that, everything should continue to be normal.
 Speaking of which, you should go ahead and create a superuser using the command above.
+Then visit your.domain.here.com/admin and get started creating your first contest.

 You may now serve NightShade using anyway you would like.
 Nginx and gunicorn is how I serve it, but other ways should work just as well.